JULIERAJ/KIDS-FIRST-v2/README.md

  pull repository from GitHub

- **Client Side:
+ **backend:

+ 1. Install dependencies by running 'npm install'
+ 2. Update mongoDB connection string in 'index.js' file
+ 3. run 'node index.js'

+ **frontend:

  1. Install dependencies by running npm install
  2. run 'npm start'

- **Server Side:

- 1. Install dependencies by running npm install
- 2. Update mongoDB connection string in app.js file
- 3. run 'npm start'

 Create your own branch and use it while developing your code.